yueyu19/yueyu19.github.io/_teaching/law-of-cosines.md

 ---
-title: 'The law of cosines: A skeleton key for convergence proofs in optimization'
+title: 'The law of cosines: The skeleton key for convergence proofs in optimization'
 collection: teaching
 type: "Convex optimization"
 permalink: /teaching/law-of-cosines